TeskaLabs/asab-iris/qa.md

 }
 ```

-## TSM004: Try to send an email with template as body and attachment(Subject should be taken from md body).
+## TSM006: Try to send an email with '.md' template as body and attachment(pdf) format.

 `PUT /send_mail`